 Sensory Neuroprostheses for the Restitution of Hearing and Balance

-- We develop a vestibular implant, a neuroprosthesis designed to restore vestibular function in patients with a complete bilateral deficit.
+The highlight of our current research is the development of a vestibular implant, a neuroprosthesis designed to restore vestibular function in patients with a complete bilateral deficit.
 We have demonstrated the feasibility of the concept in humans, developed surgical techniques for implanting electrodes in contact with the vestibular apparatus, and developed specific electrical stimulation paradigms.
-Currently, our work focuses on two areas: (a) we evaluate the actual functional rehabilitation that could be provided to patients by the implant; (b) we investigate the specific contribution of the different sensory modalities involved in balance, since our unique experimental setup allows the de-coupling of the different sources of information (e.g., vestibular and somesthetic/visual information).
+Currently, our work focuses on three areas: (a) the evaluation of the actual functional rehabilitation that could be provided to patients by the implant; (b) the study of the critical parameters to optimize performance, and (c) the investigation of the specific contribution of the different sensory modalities involved in balance, since our unique experimental setup allows the de-coupling of the different sources of information (e.g., vestibular and somesthetic/visual information).